Chicago Presbytery Zoom Conversations

 Help us plan future topics by filling out this brief survey.

-Learn with the Clerk! — Tuesday, April 29 @ noon CT
+Learn with the Clerk!
+(Recorded April 29, 2025)

 With Rev. Ken Hockenberry, Presbytery of Chicago Stated Clerk and Business Manager